This is part 2 of our series on working with the physiology of stress. You can read part one here.

 The really, really great news is that all of this is a natural biological process and we can work with it.
 We can learn to harness the energy of this stress response to help us to be more productive and connect authentically with others.
 There is even evidence to suggest that even having some understanding of how your stress response works will help you to mitigate some of the potentially negative effects of stress.
 How about that?
 You’re healthier just for reading this post.

-In our next installment, we’ll take a look at how reframing our response to stress can help us to benefit from it.Then, we’ll learn some simple strategies to move through the fight-or-flight or freeze response, and how you can learn to return to your window of tolerance.
+In our next installment, we’ll take a look at how reframing our response to stress can help us to benefit from it.Then, we’ll learn some simple strategies to move through the fight-or-flight or freeze response, and how you can learn to return to your window of capacity.
 In the meantime, if you are experiencing any of these effects, try to remember that it’s totally normal.
 There’s nothing wrong with you.
 You’re a polyvagal human being!
 If you can, get up and move a little bit– take a walk if you’re able, toss a ball in the air (or with another human, or a dog).
 It’ll be a great start to moving back toward your ventral vagal, rest-and-digest system.

 In the meantime, if you’re interested in learning more about the polyvagal response, you might enjoy this video– it’s an informative and entertaining look at your nervous system response.